jjloomis/adobe-premiere-basic-video-editing/adding-media-from-a-video-camera.md

-# Adding video files from a digital video camera to your project folder
+# Copying video files from a digital video camera to your project folder

+1. Copy the AVCHD file on your video camera to your project folder.

+  * Copying media files from Canon XA10 to your project folder.
+  * Copying media files from Sony camcorder to your project folder.

+2. After the AVCHD file has finished being copied into your project folder, eject the digital video camera. \(Control-click the digital video camera icon on the Desktop and choose Eject.\)
+3. Disconnect the camera from the Mac.
+4. In your project folder, rename the AVCHD file.
+Give the file a name indicative of the footage.
+Follow JAMS File and Folder naming conventions.